 326th Airborne Engineer Battalion

-The battalion moved to Fort Bragg, North Carolina, with the 101st Airborne Division,
+The battalion moved to Fort Bragg in North Carolina with the 101st Airborne Division

 Here the battalion participated in all 101st division exercises and manoeuvres.

-After deployed to England on September 5, 1943 on the HMS Samaria the 326th AEB arrive
+After deployed to England on September 5 1943 on the HMS Samaria the 326th AEB arrived

-Under the command of Lt Col. John Pappas, the battalion starts training in firing
+Under the command of Lt Col. John Pappas the battalion started training in firing

-of weapons, glider loading, glider flights, and tactical exercises.
+weapons, glider loading, glider flights and tactical exercises.

 The 326th AEB participated in the airborne assault into Normandy were Lt Col John

-Major Hugh A Mozley assumed command and led the battalion during operation Market
+Major Hugh A Mozley assumed command and led the battalion during operation Market-Garden